Who Wants to Know How to Bench Press More?

 Now that you know your 1RM, you can create the most effective bench press program.
 Every set of bench press will now be effectively challenging your muscles.

-You are on this page because you wanted to learn how to bench press more, so you most likely want to perform bench presses twice a week.
+You are on this page because you wanted to learn how to improve your bench press, so you most likely want to perform bench presses twice a week.
 Some people even bench press 3 times per week, but 2 is recommended.
 A single weekly session of the bench press is enough for some people.
 You just have to experiment and see what yields the best results for you.

 On the day you decide to work your chest, perform 3-5 sets of the bench press.
 Your sets and reps should be based on your bench press chart.
 The previous example used a 1RM of 255.